neillarkin/webshop/README.md

 ![](https://neils-webshop.s3-eu-west-1.amazonaws.com/documentation/relationship-db.png)

 ## Testing
 Test driven development methods were used during development.
 Django in-built unit-test features were used to perform basic test on various views and classes of the application.
+Defensive design was incorporated on pages where no results were found, prompting an error message for empty result sets.

 ### Automated tests were performed on various models, views and forms of the project.
 Results of the tests can be seen here:
 [![Build Status](https://travis-ci.org/neillarkin/webshop.svg?branch=master)](https://travis-ci.org/neillarkin/webshop)

 1) Classes can be instantiated with local data stored in its attributes.
 Examples of these tests are in the test_models.py scripts throughout the various apps.

 2) View functions were tested to see if they act correctly by returning a template with a status code 200 or in some cases a status 404 if incorrect parameter data was passed.